nikolaybutnik/opencv-notebook/README.md

 Convert an image from one color space to another.
 There are more than 150 color-space conversion methods available in OpenCV.

-This method accepts two required and two optional parameters:

 - `src`: source image which will be converted to grayscale.
 - `code`: color space conversion code.
 - `dst` (Optional): output image of the same size and depth as source image.